AndreAKM/DoFast/README.md

 ●   The game fix maximum speed of play.
 The speed is measured in blocks which you can remuve per 1 minute.

+●   The Game sometimes generate added tasks for a player.
+If the player has done some tasks he got some added points for his game rezult.

 <hr>
 ## Technology